 Violations: As you can see from the table, our system had no MCL violations.
 We're proud that your drinking water meets or exceeds all Federal and State requirements.
-However, on October 31, 2023, we did have late reporting for Distribution Chlorine.
-We did the samples on time and there were no MCL violations.
-Our lab reported the results late.

 EDUCATIONAL INFORMATION:

 All sources of drinking water are subject to potential contaminants that are naturally occurring or man-made.
 These contaminants may be microbes, organic or inorganic chemicals or radioactive materials.
 Drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include: